0EnIgma1/Gesture-Controlled-Computer/README.md

 We didn’t use any external sensors and only webcam to capture to movement of hand.
 This technology can be used in various sectors such as Smart home, Smart education, Entertainment, Self-driving cars, Gaming and medical field.
 # Tech Stack : #
 1.Python
+2.Python modules:
-2.Python modules - Mediapipe, Numpy, Pyautogui, OpenCV.
+> Mediapipe, Numpy, Pyautogui, OpenCV.